bioteam/sLAM/README.md

 * Use validation loss as a metric for *early_stopping*.
 * Experiment with larger input texts.
 * Handle end-of-sentence (EOS) correctly.
-* Implement *mask_zero=True* in the embedding layer so that padding in the prompt is ignored.
+* Implement *mask_zero=True* in the embedding layer so that padding in the prompt is ignored during generation.
-* Optional: Add subword tokenization capability.
+* Optional, out of curiousity: Add subword tokenization capability.